Manti (food): In Afghan cuisine

 In Afghan cuisine, the thinly rolled out dough of the mantu is filled with beef or lamb mixed with minced onions and spices, steamed and then topped with a yoghurt-based sauce.
 The sauce (seer mosst, lit. "garlic yoghurt") is made with chaka (thick, creamy, strained and salted yoghurt), lemon juice, dried and fresh mint, green and red chili powder and pressed garlic.
 The mantu can also be topped with a tomato-based sauce which can include split peas or red kidney beans and/or sautéed ground meat.
 This depends on the meat that was used for the filling of the mantu.
 The amount of yoghurt sauce is typically more than the tomato and ground meat sauce; the sauce is meant to be dotted on top so as to not cover the entire dish.
 However, separate dishes containing more of the ground meat, split peas, tomato sauce, and yoghurt sauce may also be kept at the table or dastarkhān.
 Some Afghans also like to serve mantu with a carrot qorma or stew, instead of a tomato-based sauce.
 Now it is also famous in some areas of Pakistan due to Afghan refugees.
 The authentic Afghan mantu dumplings are supposed to be small and bite-sized.
 The dough is supposed to be thinned out so that it is not chewy to bite on nor should one feel like they are eating more dough than filling.
 There is a specific pattern in which the dough of each dumpling is twisted and closed around the filling.
-There is a variation of this dish in Afghanistan known as Aushak, in which the filling is different and it's made by boiling the dumplings instead of steaming them.
+There is a variation of this dish in Afghanistan known as aushak, in which the filling is different and it is made by boiling the dumplings instead of steaming them.